thealing/DTC/README.md

 - -l : Emit line directives, so compilation errors map into the original **DTL** files, instead of the generated C code.
 - -c : Replace `$` signs with `_` in the output, for compilers that don't support `$` characters within symbols.
 ### Input Requirements
+The **DTL** pre-compiler is intended to run after the preprocessor, just before the C compilation step.
-The input files must be pre-processed, syntactically valid C files, which may include pragmas and line directives.
+This means that the input files must contain pre-processed **DTL** code, which may include pragmas and line directives.

-Template blocks can be defined and instantiated by using `$` characters in identifiers.
-### Output Guarantees
-The output file contains standard C code, which can be compiled with any C compiler.

 ## Language Mechanics
 ### Template System